Dr Pier Pischedda

 Research interests

-My main fields of expertise are historical linguistics, multimodality, translation studies, and intercultural studies.
-I have conducted and published research on the use and translation of sound symbolism in multimodal media, mainly comic books and literature for young readers.
+My main fields of expertise are historical linguistics, contact linguistics, translation studies, and interculturality.
+I have conducted and published research on the use of language in multimodal media across time, mainly comic books and video games.

 Qualifications